theodoredyer/theodoredyer.github.io/README.md

 # homepage
- Homepage for my github.io site
+ Homepage for my github.io site with projects included